ThibautPlg/Discord-LEGO-Bot/README.md

 Since July 2020, LegBot has been invited to more than 100 servers !
 Thank you everyone !
 I hope the bot is doing right for your queries, do not forget to contact me on twitter if something goes wrong or is missing !</strike>

 <strike>As of February 2021 LegBot is on more than 300 servers !
-This is insane !</strike>
+This is insane !
 March 2021 : 400 !
-I'll consider adding a tag instead of editing this file.
+I'll consider adding a tag instead of editing this file.</strike> September 2021 : almost 600 !
 Thanks you everyone !
 </p>
 <hr>